 In the beginning of the Anime, we see Thors in a battle as a Jomsviking and Thorkell acting his warrior buddy.
 The character, Thorkell actually existed and was famous for his leadership as a Jomsviking.
 He was called “Thorkell the Tall,” probably for his beastly figure.

 But, there was no relationship between Thorkell the Tall and Thord Horsehead.
-Heck, Thord was not even a fighter and just a normal human.
+Heck, Thord was not even a fighter and just an average human.
 Unfortunately very little is known about Thorkell the Tall, only that he was a great warrior and respected among other Jomsvikings.

 The other three remaining people, Leif Erikson, Canute and Sweyn are the characters that have played a crucial role in not only Manga, but also in real life.